AØKA08020U Industrial Organization (P)

 After completing the course, the student should be able to:

-Describe and explain main methodologies, concepts and issues used in the theory of industrial organization.
+- Describe, explain and account for the main methodologies, concepts and issues used in the theory of industrial organization.

 Select relevant theories and methods for analyzing questions related to industrial organization.